Home Compare CI vs COR

 The Cigna vs Cencora: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Cigna carrying a narrow edge on profitability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The Cigna holds the cleaner structural position, with the lead spread across profitability and valuation.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.